tensorflow/tensorflow/g3doc/Rationale.md

 ### Block Arguments vs PHI nodes {#block-arguments-vs-phi-nodes}

-MLIR CFG Functions represent SSA using "[block arguments](LangRef.md#blocks)" rather than [PHI instructions](http://llvm.org/docs/LangRef.html#i-phi) used in LLVM.
+MLIR Functions represent SSA using "[block arguments](LangRef.md#blocks)" rather than [PHI instructions](http://llvm.org/docs/LangRef.html#i-phi) used in LLVM.
 This choice is representationally identical (the same constructs can be represented in either form) but block arguments have several advantages:

 1. LLVM PHI nodes always have to be kept at the top of a block, and